BallySternOS/ballysternos.github.io/software.md

 - Grab the [library](library.md) files from the last step (BallySternOS.cpp, BallySternOS.h, SelfTestAndAudit.cpp, and SelfTestAndAudit.h) and put those in your folder (Example: \Pinball\Trident2020\BallySternOS.cpp, etc.)
 - Open the ".ino" file in your Arduino IDE (Example: Trident2020.ino)

+### Notes
+At this point, you have everything you need to [build](compile.md) out the game software for you machine, but you may want to configure some options first.
+For each implementation, I use a BSOS_Config.h for library-specific configurations, and some custom flags at the top of the ".ino" file.
+I always try to keep the files on GitHub compatible with a stock machine.
+If you have non-standard hardware or you want to use a Wav Trigger for digital sound, read on.

+#### BSOS_Config.h
+Most of the defines in this file are set based on the capabilities of a standard example of that machine.
+For example, some machines have 7-digit displays, and they require the "BALLY_STERN_OS_USE_7_DIGIT_DISPLAYS" definition to be on.
+If one of those capabilities is needed, the line will be uncommented in the code (i.e. the line will NOT begin with "//").
+A couple of hardware options may need to be tweaked depending on your setup:
+- "BSOS_SLOW_DOWN_LAMP_STROBE" - if you find that your lamps are flickering, you might uncomment this define and see if that helps.
+- "BSOS_NUM_SWITCH_LOOPS" and "BSOS_NUM_LAMP_LOOPS" - these values are set to work with the original MPU.
+If you have an Alltek MPU, you might need to increase these numbers to account for the faster hardware.
+If you experience issues with the switches showing noise or the lamps flickering, increase each of these values, 5% at a time, to see if you can correct the problem.

+#### Defines at the top of the ".ino" file
+Other game options may be specified at the top of the program file (Exmaple: Trident2020.ino)
+For the sound of Trident2020, the operator can compile to use the original SB100 board for sound, or use a Wav Trigger board for digital sound.
+To compile for the SB100, the define is in BSOS_Config.h.
+To use the Wav Trigger, turn off the SB100 define in the BSOS_Config and use one of the following values in Trident2020.ino
+- //#define USE_WAV_TRIGGER
+or
+- //#define USE_WAV_TRIGGER_1p3
+by uncommenting the correct line.